January 31, 2026 (2mo ago) — last updated April 2, 2026 (1d ago)

 • Timeline change: “I can help, but I won’t be able to get to it until next week.
 Does that work?”

-Extending boundaries beyond the office
+Extend boundaries beyond the office

 Apply the same intentionality at home: schedule “do nothing” time, say no to social plans when you need rest, or ask your partner to take on dinner when you need an hour alone.
-These choices aren’t selfish—they’re essential.
+These choices aren’t selfish, they’re essential.

-Reconnecting with purpose and direction
+Reconnect with purpose and direction

+Burnout often brings a deep sense of disconnection from your work and yourself.
+Reconnecting with meaning can be a lifeline.
 Dan Millman’s system and the Life Purpose App offer a framework for understanding strengths, challenges, and life cycles that can validate feelings of misalignment and point you toward change6.
-If your natural wiring clashes with your job, you’ll feel drained no matter the outward success.

-Understanding personal rhythms
+Understand your personal rhythms

 Common questions about healing from burnout